 Kenmore District Kindergarten is a not-for-profit community kindergarten.
-This means that any profit that the Kindy makes is directed back into the centre, for the sole benefit of the children to ensure they have access to the highest standard of resources.
+This means that any profit that the Kindy makes is directed back into the centre, for the sole benefit of the children to ensure they have access to the highest standard of education.

 A volunteer committee is elected each year from the parent body and is responsible for the overall management of the Kindy.
 The centre director has oversight of the day-to-day operations, with all staff qualified and experienced in early childhood.
 Our centre is affiliated with The Gowrie which has been providing the highest standard of early childhood education in Queensland since 1940.

 Attending Kenmore District Kindergarten is a lovely legacy amongst many families, with multiple generations having their ‘first day’ photographs taken in front of the Kindy gatehouse.

 Having a child at our centre is to join a community, with lifelong friendships formed amongst children and parents alike.

 At Kenmore District Kindergarten, we believe in excellence in education for each child through play.